Ronald Grossarth-Maticek: Reception in Japan

+Example for synergistic effects of risk factors according to the research results of R. Grossarth-Maticek.
+Carcinomas in other organs are also caused by tobacco smoking as a major risk factor, meaning that the total number of people affected by cancer is much higher (R. Grossarth-Maticek 2008 and 2015).

 Jun Nagano and his team from the Institute of Health Sciences at University Kyūshū carried out control studies on the correlation between the behavioral types distinguished by Grossarth and the frequency of certain diseases, as well as on the effectiveness of autonomy training.
 Although Grossarth does not speak of personality types, but of six types of changeable behavior, the Japanese authors lack a precise differentiation of the terms, so that on the one hand the term "behavior" is correctly used, but on the other hand the term "disease-prone personality", which Grossarth disproved, is wrongly used in the same context.
 As part of a collaboration between the Department of Psychosomatic Medicine of the University Kyūshū and the Ruprecht-Karls-Universität Heidelberg, Japanese physicians and other scientists, led by Jun Nagano, participated in two academic conferences at the Center for Multidisciplinary Research (Zentrum für multidisziplinäre Forschung ZMF) and founded the Japan Autonomy Training Association.